benbrastmckie/ModalHistory/1_modal_logic/00_week/00_week.md

 1) Plan
   - Introduction to philosophical logic
   - Course overview
-  - Paradoxes of material implication
+  - Readings on the paradoxes of material implication
 2) Philosophical Logic
   - Historical development
     - Logic has developed quickly since mid 1800s